 One of the writers who condemned the decision to publish Cotton was New York Times Magazine reporter Nikole Hannah-Jones.
 Hannah-Jones applauded the decision of the Times to apologize for publishing such an opposing viewpoint and denounced those who engage in what she called “even-handedness, both sideism” journalism.
-Opinion editor James Bennet was rustled out to make a pleading apology.
+Opinion editor James Bennet reportedly made an apology to the staff.
 That however was not enough.
 He was later compelled to resign for publishing a column that advocates an option used previously in history with rioting.

 Notably, not long after Bennet was thrown under the bus, Hannah-Jones herself tweeted out a bizarre anti-police conspiracy theory that injuries and destruction caused by fireworks was not the fault of protesters but actually part of a weird police conspiracy.
 She later deleted the tweet but there was no hue and cry over accuracy or “both sideisms.”